XWangLabTHU/cfDNApipe/README.md

 ```

-The result shows that all the sample has a peak around ~167bp and HCC patients has more short fragments than the healthy, which are  consistent with [Mouliere, *et al.*](https://stm.sciencemag.org/content/10/466/eaat4921?rss=1&intcmp=trendmd-stm).
+The result shows that all the sample has a peak around ~167bp and HCC patients have more short fragments than the healthy, which are consistent with [Mouliere, *et al.*](https://stm.sciencemag.org/content/10/466/eaat4921?rss=1&intcmp=trendmd-stm).

 If users want to analysis cfDNA from necrosis, please use parameters <font color=green>"other_params={"-X": 2000}"</font> in bismark or bowtie2 and <font color=green>"ratio2=1000"</font> for ploting fragment length distribution.
 This will report proportion of cfDNA longer than 1000bp which may come from necrosis.

 ## Section 7: Nucleosome Positioning

 *<font color=red>Note:</font> This function is <font color=red>only</font> supported for processing WGS data.*

-[Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) reports that the intensity of the FFT signal of **nucleosome positioning** around gene body is correlated with gene expression at specific frequency ranges, with a maximum at 177–180 bp for positive correlation and a minimum at ~199 bp for negative correlation.
-Therefore, **nucleosome positioning** is an importtant feature for identifing cfDNA origin.
-Researchers proposed a statistics named <font color=blue>windowed protection score (WPS)</font> to reveal the **nucleosome positioning** in cfDNA HTS data. cfDNApipe provides function to calculate WPS in any genome region.
-The following steps illustrate how to compute WPS in arbitrary genome region.
+[Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) reports that the intensity of the FFT signal of **nucleosome positioning** around gene body is correlated with gene expression at specific frequency ranges, with a maximum at 177–180 bp for positive correlation and a minimum at ~199 bp for the negative correlation.
+Therefore, **nucleosome positioning** is an important feature for identifying cfDNA origin.
+Researchers proposed a statistics named <font color=blue>windowed protection score (WPS)</font> to reveal the **nucleosome positioning** in cfDNA HTS data. cfDNApipe provides the function to calculate WPS in any genome region.
+The following steps illustrate how to compute WPS in arbitrary genome regions.

 First, select the genome regions.

 [Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) selected the first 10 kb of gene bodies.
-However, TF binding regions also show different signal compared with flank region.
-TF binding regions is changed in different cell type and different cell state and gene annotation is updating continuously.
-Therefore, cfDNApipe do not provide a pre-set region file instead of telling the users how to get the genome regions from gencode annotation files.
+However, TF binding regions also show different signals compared with the flanking region.
+TF binding regions are changed in different cell types and different cell states and gene annotation is updating continuously.
+Therefore, cfDNApipe does not provide a pre-set region file instead of telling the users how to get the genome regions from gencode annotation files.

-In this part, we will illustrate how to get gene body from gencode annotation files.
+In this part, we will illustrate how to get gene bodies from gencode annotation files.

 Users can download gencode annotation files from [gencode database](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/), the commonly used files are [gencode.v19.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz) for hg19 and [gencode.v37.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_37/gencode.v37.annotation.gtf.gz) for hg38.
 Here, we use hg19 as an example.